Madison Square Garden: Current Garden

 In February 1959, former automobile manufacturer Graham-Paige purchased a 40% interest in the Madison Square Garden for $4 million and later gained control.
 In November 1960, Graham-Paige president Irving Mitchell Felt purchased from the Pennsylvania Railroad the rights to build at Penn Station.
 To build the new facility, the above-ground portions of the original Pennsylvania Station were torn down.
+Talk of a new Garden dated back as early as 1946.
+The sight lines in the upper deck of the old Garden’s left much to be desired, a problem exposed by growing attendance at Knicks games.